 - 2 cans (14-1/2 ounces each) chicken broth

 - 2 cups chopped cooked turkey

 - Chopped fresh parsley

 - Place sweet potatoes in a saucepan; add water to cover.
 Bring to a boil.
 Reduce heat; cook, uncovered, until tender, 8-10 minutes.
 Drain.

 - Meanwhile, in a large cast-iron or other heavy skillet, heat oil over medium-high heat; saute couscous, onion and celery until couscous is lightly browned.
 Stir in seasonings and broth; bring to a boil.
 Reduce heat; simmer, uncovered, until couscous is tender, about 10 minutes.

-- Stir in turkey, cranberries, orange peel and potatoes.
+- Stir in turkey, cranberries, orange zest and potatoes.
 Cook, covered, over low heat until heated through.
 Sprinkle with parsley.
-Yield: 6 servings.